massquantity/LibRecommender/README.md

 **LibRecommender** is an easy-to-use recommender system focused on end-to-end recommendation.
 The main features are:

-+ Implement a number of popular recommendation algorithms such as SVD, DeepFM, BPR etc.
++ Implemented a number of popular recommendation algorithms such as SVD++, DeepFM, BPR etc.

-+ A hybrid system, allow user to use either collaborative-filtering or content-based features.
++ A hybrid recommender system, which allows user to use either collaborative-filtering or content-based features.

 + Ease of memory usage, automatically convert categorical features to sparse representation.